awni/speech/examples/timit/README.md

 ```

 ## Results

+TODO, awni, results are from an earlier version of the training set.
+Need to
+update the results for the 462 speaker training set.

 *NB* for best results with all models, evaluate with a batch size of 1.
 Otherwise the scores can be slightly worse due to the fact that we pad the